-- Get your continuous glucose monitor (cgm)that can monitor your blood glucose in real-time.
+- Get your continuous glucose monitor (cgm) to monitor your blood glucose in real-time.

-- This is convenient to directly see what food is raising or keeping your blood sugar steady.
-So you can choose your food helping diabetes.
+- Seeing what food raises or keeps your blood sugar steady is convenient.
+So you can choose your food to help with diabetes.

-- Check your status if you are eligible to get a cgm free or get compensated.
+- Check your status to see if you can get a cgm free or compensation.

 A good night’s sleep ensures a better and more energetic next day.
 You feel fresh and encouraged to move on with the day forward.

 Good sleep may not be due to blood sugar variation throughout the night.
 There can be multiple reasons not to sleep well at night.
-You may deprive of a well-rested night if have chronic diseases, are stressed, or simply slept a few hours in the daytime or had late-day caffeine intake.
+You may be deprived of a well-rested night if you have chronic diseases, are stressed, slept a few hours in the daytime, or have late-day caffeine intake.

 Here is a way one can always sleep well.
 The military method used by army pilots seems to work well.
 How to Fall Asleep in 2 Minutes (Military Technique).
 Here is how..